CpMartinsBr/Zap-Connect/replit.md

 - TypeScript for type safety across the entire stack

 **API Design**
-- RESTful endpoints organized by resource type (contacts, messages, products, orders)
+- RESTful endpoints organized by resource type (contacts, messages, products, orders, ingredients, recipes)
 - CRUD operations for all main entities
 - JSON request/response format
 - Zod validation on all incoming data using schemas derived from Drizzle ORM